Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 ## TODO
-* When Undead Metabolic Acceleration is cast at stage 4 vampirism, to make things VERY interesting, it just kills you, lol
 * Make sure that everything is handled and removed properly once vampirism is cured
 * Add new Dreams